MichaelCook/textform/README.md

     textform.format("@<<<<<<<<:@|||||||:@>>>>>>>",
                     ["now is the time for all",
-                     "good men to come",
+                     "good men to",
-                     "to the aid of their party"])
+                     "come to the aid of their party"])

 returns: